+Student Name:

+Class of :

-Student Name: Date: Class of: Evaluator
+Date: Evaluator

 Ratings:

-Green = Full ability to perform the competency
+Green = Full ability to perform the

+competency

-Yellow = Limited ability to perform the competency
+Yellow = Limited ability to perform the

+competency

-Red = Clear inability to perform the competency
+Red = Clear inability to perform the

-[ $\sqrt{\ }$ ] Please check the appropriate response for each criterion.
+competency

+$[\sqrt{}]$ PLEASE CHECK THE APPROPRIATE RESPONSE FOR EACH CRITERION.

 COMPETENCY CSMLS COMP GREEN YELLOW RED COMMENTS Communicates Clearly and Effectively The ability of the student to effectively receive and convey information and facilitate the interpersonal and interdisciplinary/interprofessional relationships needed to support safe and effective patient care.
-Abilities reflective of this competency could include, but are not limited to: Practices effective communication with colleagues, patients/clients and other health care professionals: Active listening e.g. attend, encourage and paraphrase Verbal communication e.g. courtesy, confidence, respect Non-verbal communication Written communication e.g. legible, accurate, spelling, grammar Conflict management Identifying barriers to effective communication Using technology appropriately to facilitate communication Demonstrates adaptive skills when interacting with patients/clients 7.04 8.04 8.12 8.13 Obtains informed consent prior to procedure and respects patient's right to refuse Selects appropriate means to convey a message using appropriate terminology Speaks and writes clearly and coherently Asks questions for clarification e.g. dangerous or unusual situations
+Abilities reflective of this competency could include, but are not limited to: Practices effective communication with colleagues, patients/clients and other health care professionals: Active listening e.g. attend, encourage and paraphrase Verbal communication e.g. courtesy, confidence, respect Non-verbal communication e.g. legible, accurate, spelling, grammar Conflict management Identifying barriers to effective communication Using technology appropriately to facilitate communication Demonstrates adaptive skills when interacting with patients/clients Obtains informed consent prior to procedure and respects patient's right to refuse Selects appropriate means to convey a message using appropriate terminology Speaks and writes clearly and coherently Asks questions for clarification e.g. dangerous or unusual situations 7.01 7.03 7.04 8.04 8.12 8.13

-COMPETENCY CSMLS COMP GREEN YELLOW RED COMMENTS Reads for content, structural analysis and word meanings Gives and receives focused feedback Positively promotes the MLT profession during communications and interactions with all clients Discusses current issues with colleagues to develop abilities in reflective processes e.g. clinical, technical, professional Takes Responsibility for One's Own Actions The ability of the student to understand their role within a health care team and their importance to the quality of patient care and acknowledge, reflect on and take responsibility for their own actions Abilities reflective of this competency could include, but are not limited to: Recognizes limitations of own competence and seeks action to resolve Recognizes potentially dangerous situations and understands the right to refuse unsafe 8.03 work Takes responsibility and is accountable for professional actions e.g. punctuality, safe practice, respectful treatment of others (verbal and physical), clean and organized laboratory work space 8.05 8.06 Acknowledges one's role in group activities Reviews the results of one's actions Identifies the successes and problems resulting from one's actions and make adaptations Accepts feedback on behaviour identified as inappropriate
+COMPETENCY CSMLS COMP GREEN YELLOW RED COMMENTS Reads for content, structural analysis and word meanings Gives and receives focused feedback Positively promotes the MLT profession during communications and interactions with all clients Discusses current issues with colleagues to develop abilities in reflective processes e.g. clinical, technical, professional Takes Responsibility for One's Own Actions The ability of the student to understand their role within a health care team and their importance to the quality of patient care and acknowledge, reflect on and take responsibility for their own actions Abilities reflective of this competency could include, but are not limited to: Recognizes limitations of own competence and seeks action to resolve Recognizes potentially dangerous situations and understands the right to refuse unsafe work Takes responsibility and is accountable for professional actions e.g. punctuality, safe practice, respectful treatment of others (verbal and physical), clean and organized laboratory work space 8.03 8.05 8.06 Acknowledges one's role in group activities Reviews the results of one's actions Identifies the successes and problems resulting from one's actions and make adaptations Accepts feedback on behaviour identified as inappropriate

 COMPETENCY CSMLS COMP GREEN YELLOW RED COMMENTS Demonstrates Ethical Decision Making The ability of the student to learn, practice and model professional behaviour in their work with patients and as part of the health care team using articulated standards of ethical practice as a guide.
 Abilities reflective of this competency could include, but are not limited to: Adheres to expectations of Academic Integrity as outlined by Ontario Tech University Maintains confidentiality of healthcare information Recognizes how ethical issues in the health care environment affect the medical laboratory technologist and clients Adheres to professional and institutional Codes of Ethics Conducts all aspects of education and practice with honesty and integrity 8.01 8.09 Works Effectively in a Team The ability of the student to effectively collaborate with others to maximize patient safety and the quality of care.
-Abilities reflective of this competency could include, but are not limited to: Demonstrates interdisciplinary/interprofessional team skills: Communication Collaboration Reflection Demonstrates effective teamwork skills Offers opinions, ideas, and suggestions as appropriate to help resolve workplace challenges; accepts feedback graciously Contributes to the development and knowledge of team members (professional roles) Accepts the input and contribution of others with respect Participates in decision making related to patient care Contributes own ideas, opinion and information while demonstrating respect for others Contributes to the development of shared team values and ethical principles Reaches mutual agreement 7.01 7.02 7.03
+Abilities reflective of this competency could include, but are not limited to: Demonstrates interdisciplinary/interprofessional team skills: Communication Collaboration Role clarification Reflection Demonstrates effective teamwork skills Offers opinions, ideas, and suggestions as appropriate to help resolve workplace challenges; accepts feedback graciously 7.01 7.02 7.03